Singapore PM's nephew says will not return home to face charges

 SINGAPORE: Mr Li Shengwu, who will face contempt of court proceedings for comments he made suggesting the city-state's courts were not independent, said on Saturday (Aug 5) he would not be returning to Singapore.

-The office of Singapore's attorney-general said on Friday it will seek to begin contempt of court proceedings against Li, a US-based academic, over a Facebook post he made on Jul 15.
+The office of Singapore's attorney-general said on Friday it had filed an application to start contempt of court proceedings against Li, a US-based academic, over a Facebook post he made on Jul 15.
 The legal move is the latest twist in a family feud over the fate of late Singapore founding father Lee Kuan Yew's house that gripped the nation last month.

 In his post, Mr Li, nephew of Prime Minister Lee Hsien Loong and eldest son of Lee's brother, Mr Lee Hsien Yang, described the Singapore Government as "litigious" and the courts as "pliant".

-Li, 32, is currently a junior fellow at Harvard University and told Reuters he expected to commence an associate professor position with the university in the fall of 2018.
+Li, 32, is currently a junior fellow at Harvard University and told Reuters he expected to commence an assistant professor position with the university in the fall of 2018.

 He said he would seek to defend himself through legal representation in Singapore but would not be returning to the country.